 The main sample of farmers for this experiment are drawn from the field networks of the Kenyan Agricultural and Livestock Research Organization (KALRO) in Migori county.
 The local KALRO affiliate in Migori County is the organization Community Action for Rural Development (CARD) who maintains connections with farmers through a grassroots Farmer Research Network (FRN) which empowers farmers to undertake grassroots research projects where the community chooses research topics.
 This region was selected for lack of ethnic hostility towards Maasai as well as proximity to Maasailand, meaning transport is feasible.

-The agricultural conditions in Migori allow for planting of high-value crops in addition to local staples, and is a reasonable distance from urban centres giving an opportunity for farmers to seek off-farm employment during this planting season.
+Migori was not selected for it's agricultural potential, and the conditions in the region are roughly typical of Kenya.
+The agricultural conditions in Migori allow for planting of some horticultural crops in addition to local staples, and the selected sub-counties are a reasonable distance from Migori town and other urban centres, giving an opportunity for farmers to seek off-farm employment during this planting season.

-A sample of ten farmers was selected in sixty villages for a total of 600 farmers in the core sample.
+A target sample of ten farmers was selected in sixty villages for a total of 600 farmers in the core sample.
 This sample was recruited using the farmer networks maintained by the Kenya Agriculture and Livestock Research Organization (KALRO).
 This recruitment procedure was designed to mimic the standard mobilization procedures used by KALRO in their regular agricultural extension programming.
-After sixty villages in three sub-counties (Suna East, Suna West and Uriri) near Migori town were identified, information meetings explaining the project and intervention were conducted with leadership of the farmer's group in each village.1 Ten farmers were selected at each meeting within the village's farmers' group, who were then invited to a session where they signed consent forms and baseline data was collected.
-The consent and survey sessions with individual farmers take place from May 29th to June 5th.
+After sixty villages in three sub-counties (Suna East, Suna West and Uriri) near Migori town were identified, information meetings explaining the project and intervention were conducted with leadership of the farmer's group in each village.
+Ten farmers were selected at each meeting within the village's farmers' group, who were then invited to a session where they signed consent forms and baseline data was collected.
+Some logistical issues arose which impacted turnout from some villages at the consent sessions, such as clashes with a local market day or funeral.
+Respondents from some villages whose representatives had not been present mobilized recruits for the consent sessions in their area, so they were included in the sample to increase the number of clusters and improve statistical power.
+The final sample of respondents was 599 respondents in 76 villages.
+The consent and survey sessions with individual farmers take place from May 29th to June 6th.